Try this Brown Sugar and Honey Bacon Wrapped Pork Tenderloin for an easy-to-make dinner to impress!

 Once the pork tenderloin is fully cooked, I turn the broiler on for about 5 minutes to crisp up the bacon.
 This is easier than attempting to brown the entire bacon-wrapped tenderloin in a pan before putting it in the oven.
 If you don’t mind a little soft bacon on the bottom of your pork, this is definitely the way to go!

 Allow the pork to rest for 5-10 minutes before slicing so that the juices don’t run out all over.
-Set the slices out on a plate and serve!
+Set the slices out on a plate or pretty serving tray and serve!

 I always want to hear what you guys think!
 If you’ve made this Brown Sugar and Honey Bacon Wrapped Pork Tenderloin, leave a comment or send me a message anytime!
 Enjoy!